-Other recent engagements include Ramfis in Aida with Pensacola Opera and appearances with Intermountain Opera as Basilio in Il barbiere di Siviglia, Naples Opera as Dulcamara in L’elisir d’amore and with Des Moines Metro Opera as Bottom in its production of Britten’s A Midsummer Night’s Dream.
+Additional recent engagements include Ramfis in Aida with Pensacola Opera and appearances with Intermountain Opera as Basilio in Il barbiere di Siviglia, Naples Opera as Dulcamara in L’elisir d’amore, and with Des Moines Metro Opera as Bottom in its production of Britten’s A Midsummer Night’s Dream.
 A winner of the Heinz Rehfuss Singing Actor Award sponsored by Orlando Opera, Mr. Irvin spent a season with the company as a Resident Artist, and then stayed on with the company a second year as a mainstage artist.
-During his tenure there he was seen featured as the Pirate King in The Pirates of Penzance, Abimelech in Samson et Dalilah, Figaro in Le nozze di Figaro, Elder Ott in Susannah and Angelotti in Tosca.
-While in Orlando, Mr. Irvin also sang the role of Gaston in over 700 performances of Beauty and the Beast at Walt Disney World, MGM.
+During his tenure there he was seen featured as the Pirate King in The Pirates of Penzance, Abimelech in Samson et Dalilah, Figaro in Le nozze di Figaro, Elder Ott in Susannah, and Angelotti in Tosca.
+While in Orlando, Mr. Irvin also sang the role of Gaston in more than 700 performances of Beauty and the Beast at Walt Disney World MGM.